 Important: For all MEng students, all coursework must be submitted anonymously using your candidate number and not a name.
 For Graduates whatever course you are doing, you MUST submit your coursework with your crsid, forename and surname- otherwise, we cannot trace it back to you.
 Following difficult experiences last year, we regret that we will not mark any submitted coursework that does not meet these requirements.

 Coursework Format

 Coursework activity #1 Individual

-A3 poster Non-anon
+A3 poster Non-anor

 Coursework activity #2 Individual

 Peer-review reports on three other posters Anonymo

+Coursework activity #3 Individual

+Individual essay Anonymo